|

 This

-print shows the Hindenburg bursting into flames
+print shows the Hindenburg in flames above Lakehurst

-above Lakehurst Naval Air Station on May 6th, 1937.
+Naval Air Station on May 6th, 1937.
 (The

 National Archives)